-- The official Rare Disease Day logo
+- The official Rare Disease Day logo - Rare Disease Day style guide

-- Website countdown

-- Rare Disease Day style guide

-- Fonts

-- Webinar toolkits.

 HISTORY OF RARE DISEASE DAY

 Created by EURORDIS and its Council of National Alliances, the first Rare Disease Day occurred in 2008 with events in 18 countries.

 EURORDIS continues to lead the international campaign with a global patient community.
 Patient organisations from North America joined in 2009, followed by all continents by 2010.
 National Alliances ensure Rare Disease Day coordination at a national level, collaborating with local patient organisations and often organising national events targeting policymakers.